zpetr/ApigilityXml/README.md

 ###Installation

-Look it up on https://packagist.org.

-Add the package as a dependency to your composer.json
+Look it up on https://packagist.org, add the package as a dependency to your composer.json

     "require": {
         "cloud-solutions/apigility-xml": "dev-master"
     }

-Run `composer update` and add the module main module configuration as `ApigilityXml`.
+Run `composer update` and add the module to your main module configuration as `ApigilityXml`.

 ###Example of what works